-COVID-19 Joint Response Effort for Santa Barbara County to respond to community needs
+through the Joint Response Effort for Santa Barbara County to respond to community needs

-United Way of Santa Barbara County, the Santa Barbara Foundation, and Hutton Parker Foundation are leading a countywide collaborative with members of the Foundation Roundtable to provide relief funds for our county’s most vulnerable individuals and families, as well as the organizations assisting them.
-United Way is working with Family Service Agency, whose outstanding staff have been conducting remote interviews with all applicants to verify information and needs and to provide case management.
+United Way of Santa Barbara County, the Santa Barbara Foundation, and Hutton Parker Foundation are leading a countywide collaborative with members of the Foundation Roundtable to provide relief funds for individuals and families, as well as the organizations assisting them.
+United Way is working with Family Service Agency to conduct remote interviews with all applicants to verify needs and provide case management.
 To learn more, please CLICK HERE.

 HOW YOU CAN HELP